 - Packed with SEO savvy features such as title tag and meta description.

-- Numerous free mobile-optimized themes which can be customized at the click of a mouse.
+- There are numerous free mobile-optimized themes, customizable at the click of a mouse.

 - Third-party payment gateways integration

-Pricing ranges from $ 9 per month for the lite version, $29 per month for the basic version, $79 for Shopify original version, $299 for advanced version and exclusives for entrepreneurial version.
+Pricing ranges from $ 9 per month for the lite version, $29 per month for the basic version, $79 for Shopify original version, $299 for the advanced version, and exclusives for the entrepreneurial version.